|

 to multiple audiences, and coordinating the activities of a research

 team.
-Years of work on health, culture, and equity prompted me
+Years of work on health, culture, and equity prompted me, in 2000,

 to complement my practical experience with focused instruction